 But anyway, that's why I reference it a lot.

 In the next pages, we're going to go over some ways to help you set up and organize the accounting for your small business.

 So go to the next page and let's talk about

 setting up your office.

-I've been in accounting for over 20 years - working with small businesses - posting deposits and checks, preparing financial statements, calculating and paying payroll, tracking and paying payroll tax returns, preparing budgets, forecasting cash flow, preparing sales tax returns and business tax returns, and more.
+I've been in accounting for over 20 years - working with small businesses - posting deposits and checks, preparing financial statements, calculating and paying payroll, tracking and paying payroll tax returns, preparing budgets, forecasting cash flow, preparing sales tax returns and more.

 Do you have a small business accounting question?
 Ask the Expert!